 “The immigration status is: Everyone that I’ve talked to so far is seeking asylum, and they have notices to appear in front of an immigration judge in the near future,” she said.

 Nate Roter, a post-release manager with the non-profit Refugee and Immigrant Center for Education and Legal Services, sat on a bench near the cafeteria and spoke with a line of refugees with a file box of documents at the ready.

 “We provide basic legal orientations for people who are being released.
 So we do a little ‘know your rights’ chat that we do,” he said.
 “We also are collecting information on where people are going and trying to provide legal referrals with our partners around the country.”

 Roter said these people were not in the country illegally.
 They used the established asylum process, which is part of the U.S. legal system.

 “My general sense is that there’s a sense of relief of being out of detention but also it’s just the first step,” he said.

 He said there are long waits to have an asylum case heard and along the way there are check-ins with ICE and a complicated legal process.

-But for now, the challenge is to get the refugees on their feet and on the right bus as they seek their place in America.
+But for now, the challenge was to get the refugees on their feet and on the right bus as they sought out their place in America.